 Articles

 Why the ‘droppie’ may be coming back into fashion!
-Posted about 1 year ago
+Posted over 1 year ago

 It became England’s one and only pathway to World Cup glory back in 2003.
 With the final game against Australia still seething and simmering in the balance at the end of extra time, England produced a lineout move designed to set up Jonny Wilkinson for a drop-goal in centre-field: